 |---|---|

-| index.html | The single HTML page of your SPA |
+| index.html | Single HTML page of the SPA |

 | package.json | Project metadata, dependencies, and scripts |

-| vite.config.js | Optional Vite build configuration |
+| vite.config.js | Vite build configuration |

 | /src | Main source folder for React code |